The Pause Between Rains

 Photo Credit: Amy Tucker, 2026

 Today, it rained in Loreto, and then the rain paused.
-In that pause, I carried my research materials to the poolside cabana, settling beneath the palapa’s thatched roof to continue the work that has become both intellectual inquiry and embodied practice.
+In that pause, I carried my research materials to the poolside cabana, settling beneath the palapa’s thatched roof to continue the work that has become both intellectual inquiry and body-felt practice.
 The sky remained heavy with moisture, grey clouds pressing low over the date palms and bougainvillea that frame this small sanctuary.
 The air smelled of wet earth and salt from the nearby Sea of Cortez.
 Water droplets clung to palm fronds, occasionally dislodging to fall with a soft percussion onto the terracotta tiles surrounding the pool.

 This moment, seemingly ordinary in its domestic simplicity, exemplifies the core dynamics of